gzougianos/packagraph/README.md

 ## How to use:

-Packagraph can be used as a command-line tool where you simply provide the path of the `.pg` as an argument:
+Packagraph needs Java 21 and can be used as a command-line tool where you simply provide the path of the `.pg` as an argument:

 ```bash